The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 I am you.
 Is it just me?

-An echoing sound is an obvious metaphor for emotional self-projection, but we as listener fail to detect our obvious echoes as our own, and detaching and taking responsibility even harder.
+An echoing sound is an obvious metaphor for emotional self-projection, but we as listener fail to detect our obvious echoes as our own, and detaching and taking responsibility is even harder.
 A wise teacher friend modelling helps; a break, a good sadhana, helps.
 A Friday night program helps.

 Tom: What is the intersection of stillness, freedom, emotional power, and love?